 Bidwell Junior High School is a comprehensive junior high school serving students in grades 7-8.
 This school is located on the east side of Chico and serves students from Citrus, John McManus, Marigold, Neal Dow and Shasta elementary schools.
-The curriculum is standards-based and pedagogy meets the diverse needs of all students from those with identified learning disabilities, English language learners, to the gifted and talented.
-School demographics indicate 49% of our students are economically disadvantaged.
+The majority of our students continue their education at Pleasant Valley High School.
+The curriculum is standards-based and staff is making a positive shift to the common core state standards and pedagogy meets the diverse needs of all students from those with identified learning disabilities, English language learners, to the gifted and talented.
+School demographics indicate 52% of our students are economically disadvantaged.
 Our two largest ethnic groups are white, 66% and Hispanic-Latino, 19%.
-The Bidwell Junior High School mission statement is "EXTRAORDINARY EDUCATION EMPOWERS EVERYONE".